FuelLabs/sway/docs/src/basics/types.md

 ```

 Because the string literal `"fuel"` is four letters, the type is `str[4]`, denoting a static length of 4 characters.
 Strings default to UTF-8 in Sway.

+## Address type

+In Sway, the Address type is a type-safe wrapper around the primitive b256 type.
+(as of now, not yet implemented)